yanske/yanske1.github.io/_posts/2017-08-19-How-I-gained-14-pounds-in-4-month.md

 Compare to the other developers at my work place, one of the things I lacked was experience.
 Some of these guys have been coding before I was even born.
 As a result, I often felt the need to work as much as I can to make up for it, and I was exhausted.

 It wasn't until a long weekend came along and I finally got the rest I needed.
-The next workday, I found myself energized, and thinking clearly and sharply.
+The next workday, I found myself energized, and thinking clearer and sharper.

 While it's important to work hard for the results you want, I realized that for me to be more productive, I needed to work smarter, and not just grind out the hours.